FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 N-Spiral command
 ++++++++++++++++

-Click the "N-Spiral" icon to enter the N-Spiral command editing interface
+Click the "N-Spiral" icon to enter the N-Spiral command editing interface.

 The "N-Spiral" command is an optimized version of the spiral motion.
 This command only needs one point plus the configuration of various parameters to realize the spiral motion.
 The robot takes the current position as the starting point, and the user sets the debugging speed, whether to offset, the number of spiral turns, the spiral inclination, the initial radius, the radius increment, the rotation axis direction increment and the rotation direction.
 The number of spiral turns is the helix.
 The number of motion circles, the helix inclination is the angle between the Z axis of the tool and the horizontal direction, the attitude correction angle is the attitude at the end of the helix and the attitude of the first point of the helix, the initial radius is the radius of the first circle, and the radius increment That is, the increment of the radius of each circle, the increment in the direction of the rotation axis is the increment in the direction of the screw axis, and the direction of rotation is clockwise and counterclockwise.